 The Crown has no legal duty to consult National Partners and it did not delegate its authority to consult Indigenous rights-holders to National Partners.
 National Partners do not themselves hold Immemorial, Fiduciary, Treaty, Aboriginal or Inherent rights.

-The Crown has a constitutional obligation to discharge its duty to consult Indigenous community rights-holders or a group delegated with their Inherent Jurisdiction as rights-holders.
+The Crown has a constitutional obligation to discharge its duty to consult Indigenous rights-holders or a group delegated with their Inherent Jurisdiction as rights-holders.
 The constitutional right of Indigenous Peoples to consultation has not been discharged for every federal policy affecting, or potentially affecting, any Fiduciary, Treaty, and Aboriginal right that the Crown consulted its National Partners regarding.
 This right to consultation is protected by section 35 of the Constitution Act.

 a.
 AFN Example: